-hand, and Figure 8c displays thumbnail images of clipboard data associated to the fingers.
+Tool Postures.
+As with our previous examples, each posture can invoke a tool or function.
+For example, we can use the 'back of the hand' or 'back of fingers' posture as a context tool revealing all tools and/or clipboard contents assigned to all fingers.
+Figure 8b shows the tools assigned to a person's hand, and Figure 8c displays thumbnail images of clipboard data associated to the fingers.
 As another example, a fist posture raises a user's personal files that can be brought into the application.
 The interaction with these files can be restricted to its owner.
-For example, only the owner can make it public by dragging it from the personal menu to an empty area on the surface (Figure 8d).
+For example, only the owner can make it public by dragging it from the personal menu to an empty area on the surface (Fig. 8d).
 Likewise, users other than the original owner may then not delete or modify someone else's data from the public area on the surface.

 Dynamic postures: Grab'n'Drop.
 Postures can be dynamic, where changes in the posture can invoke actions.
 Our first example is grab 'n' drop, where users 'grabs' digital content with their hand, and place the content back onto the surface at another location.
 The posture we designed requires the fingertips of all five fingers to be present on the surface.
-Spreading the fingers of the flat hand changes the selection area (Figure 9a).
-Moving the fingers closer to the palm is then similar to 'grabbing' objects on a surface (i.e., making a fist, Figure 9b).
+Spreading the fingers of the flat hand changes the selection area (Fig. 9a).
+Moving the fingers closer to the palm is then similar to 'grabbing' objects on a surface (i.e., making a fist, Fig. 9b).
 Once users grabbed objects, they are associated with their hand until they drop them.
 We designed two ways of dropping objects: first, as inverse operation, users put their five fingers down and move them further apart.
-Second, they can use their flat hand to draw a path along which the objects are aligned (Figure 9c).
+Second, they can use their flat hand to draw a path along which the objects are aligned (Fig. 9c).